ConnectSDK/Connect-SDK-iOS-Lite/README.md

 ###Without CocoaPods

-1. Clone repository (or download & unzip)
+1. Clone repository (`git clone https://github.com/ConnectSDK/Connect-SDK-iOS-Lite.git`)
-2. Set up the submodules by running the following commands in Terminal
+2. Set up the submodules by running the following command (in the `Connect-SDK-iOS/` directory in this example): `git submodule update --init`
-   - `git submodule init`
-   - `git submodule update`
 3. Open your project in Xcode
 4. Locate the Connect SDK Xcode project in the Finder
-5. Drag the Connect SDK Xcode project into your project's Xcode library
+5. Drag the Connect SDK Xcode project (`ConnectSDK.xcodeproj`) into your project's Xcode library
-6. Navigate to your project's settings screen, then navigate to the Build Phases tab
+6. Navigate to your target's settings screen, then navigate to the "Build Phases" tab
-7. Add ConnectSDK as a Target Dependency
-8. Add the following in the `Link Binary With Libraries` section
+7. Add the following in the "Link Binary With Libraries" section
-   - libConnectSDK.a
+ - `libConnectSDK.a`
-   - libz.dylib
+ - `libz.dylib`
-   - libicucore.dylib
+ - `libicucore.dylib`
+8. Navigate to the "Build Settings" tab and add `-ObjC` to your target's "Other Linker Flags"

 ###Include Strings File for Localization (optional)
 1. Locate the Connect SDK Xcode project in the Finder